 So, putting your keywords in the title is your best bet.
 It will provide SEO and conversion advantages.

 After the title tag, most of the searchers glance at the URL of the results.
 They also value the closest match of the URL along the title.
 Most Content Management Systems automatically format the title and make SEO-friendly URLs on the fly when articles are saved by the authors of the articles.

 Check the screenshot above (Photo 1) and look at the title and URL of the results.
 Viewers notice the keywords in the URL and will tend to click on the title and navigate to their desired web page.
 So, URLs can provide you with more conversions and provide you with quality traffic to your website.

 Generally, authors of the website write carefully curated META description from the administration part of the CMS along an article and searchers can see the META description tag that search engines generally show just underneath the URL link.
 When writing your META description tag, it’s extremely important to be as concise as possible.
 Google generally picks first few words from your META description, so it’s crucial for your webpage to incorporate your keywords right up front in your description.

 3. Heading and Sub-heading tag

-After landing on a web page, a searcher generally look at the attractive part of the page, it may be a bold headline, an illustration, a photo, etc. and decide which part of the page to start reading from.
+After landing on a web page, a searcher generally looks at the attractive part of the page, it may be a bold headline, an illustration, a photo, etc., and decide which part of the page to start reading from.
 Not everyone gets to read the whole page and will merely scan the page through the headline and/or sub-headline, judge the content value and get an idea about the content of the page.
 Search engines happen to think in the same way.
-So, putting your keyword on heading tag with h2 or h3 tag is important.
+So, putting your keyword on the heading tag with an h2 or h3 tag is important.

 4. Body Content